Master-Black/RobMaster/README.md

 ```
 Because of user bots; Your WhatsApp account can be banned.
 This is an open source project, you are responsible for everything you do.
-Certainly, Queen Amdi executives do not take responsibility.
+Certainly, RobMaster executives do not take responsibility.
 By setting up RobMaster Bot you are considered to have assumed these responsibilities.
 ```